Saturday, August 31, 2013

 My favorite character was definitely Murari.
 He was as much a Ranjhanaa in friendship, going to any lengths for his friend.
 He was more a Sudama than a Murari (Krishna).
 He literally goes mad when Kundan dies, and he also finally says to him mar jaa.
 All three people, in a way, let go of him.

-One of my other favorite scenes was also when Jasjeet and Kundan were discussing how everything went wrong.
-It was as if an unspoken bond had formed between the two of them by loving the same woman.
+One of my other favorite scenes was when Jasjeet and Kundan discussed how everything went wrong.
+It was as if an unspoken bond had formed between them because they loved the same woman.

 Interestingly, Anand Rai has dedicated the movie to Lord Mahadev and his beloved Ganga, and there are numerous instances of Shiv Ji and Ganga River.
 The prominence of Kawariyas, the shivlings, the dressing of young Kundan as Shiva, and the shooting on the banks of Ganga are some of them.
 Also, a reference to the spiritualism of the wisdom in the story of Ganga and Shiva.